paulsp01/E-commerce-website/README.md

 Deployment Link: https://e-commerce-website-od5p.vercel.app

+Your E-Commerce Website project is a full-stack web application that enables users to browse, search, and purchase products online.
+It includes user authentication, product management, a shopping cart, and a secure checkout process.

+Frontend: Built with React.js, using Context API with Reducers for efficient state management.
+Backend: Developed with Node.js and MongoDB .
+Features: Order tracking, payment integration, and an admin dashboard for managing products and users and orders.
+Best Practices: Implements authentication, security measures, testing, and CI/CD for smooth deployment.
+The project ensures scalability and a seamless shopping experience with optimized state management and structured data flow.

 ⚫You can register or login by clicking SIGNIN button
 ![Screenshot (743)](https://github.com/user-attachments/assets/391e1f2d-6f5b-44b5-a41d-bed7133f76bf)
 ⚫You can select category category are exist in women clothing and men clothing